-In order to support failover between credit-control servers, information transfer about the credit-control session and account state SHOULD take place between the primary and the secondary credit-control server.
-Implementations supporting the credit-control session failover MUST also ensure proper detection of duplicate or out of sequence messages.
-The communication between the servers is regarded as an implementation issue and is outside of the scope of this specification.
+In order to support failover between credit-control servers, information transfer about the credit-control session and account state SHOULD take place between the primary and secondary credit-control servers.
+Implementations supporting credit-control session failover MUST also ensure proper detection of duplicate or out-of-sequence messages.
+Communication between the servers is regarded as an implementation issue and is outside the scope of this specification.

-6. One Time Event
+6. One-Time Event

-The one-time event is used when there is no need to maintain any state in the Diameter credit-control server; for example, enquiring about the price of the service.
+The one-time event is used when there is no need to maintain any state in the Diameter Credit-Control server -- for example, inquiring about the price of the service.
 The use of a one-time event implies that the user has been authenticated and authorized beforehand.

-The one time event can be used when the credit-control client wants to know the cost of the service event or to check the account balance without any credit-reservation.
-It can also be used for refunding service units on the user's account or for direct debiting without any credit-reservation.
-The one time event is shown in Figure 6.
+The one-time event can be used when the credit-control client wants to know the cost of the service event or to check the account balance without any credit reservations.
+It can also be used for refunding service units on the user's account or for direct debiting without any credit reservations.
+The one-time event is shown in Figure 8.